Lamer87/Space_Engineers_DLC_unlocker/README.md

   - Remover `CreamAPI_Remover.cmd`:
     The remover first checks if the game has undergone an update that has already replaced
     the "steam_api64.dll" file or if CreamAPI is still present,
-    then removes everything accordingly to restore the initial situation depending on that specific case.
+    then removes everything accordingly to restore the initial situation depending on what specific case.

   - Both the Installer and Remover were created to work regardless of the game path,
     i.e. if you have the game on "C:", "E:", "Y:" etc. it works anyway.